tiffduong/Data_Science_Portfolio/MSDS - Artificial Intelligence and Deep Learning/README.md

 ## Assignment 2: Finding Natural Feature Sets
 >Prompt: Investigate how a deep neural network inteprets features and to experiment and identify the natural feature sets within the hidden layer.

+## Final Project: Distracted Drivers Detection
+>Prompt: For this project, you will have chosen a research question and developed an appropriate network.
+You will have gathered and preprocessed your data, designed and refined your network structure, trained and tested the network, varied the hyperparameters to improve performance, and analyzed / assessed the results.